U.S. Taxes for Americans Working Abroad: FEIE vs. FTC

 Amount of Foreign Earned Income: If your income is high and exceeds the FEIE limit, the FTC might be more advantageous.

-Foreign Tax Rates: If you live in a country with tax rates higher than the U.S., the FTC could offer a larger tax benefit.
+Foreign Tax Rates: If you live in a country with tax rates higher than those in the U.S., the FTC could offer a larger tax benefit.

 Important Notes: